 Professional background

-Mr Hani Marcus is a consultant neurosurgeon at the National Hospital for Neurology and Neurosurgery and Honorary Associate Professor at the UCL Queen Square Institute of Neurology.
+Mr Hani Marcus is an experienced consultant neurosurgeon at the National Hospital for Neurology and Neurosurgery and Honorary Associate Professor at the UCL Queen Square Institute of Neurology.

-He specialises in treating patients with pituitary adenoma, and related skull base tumours.
+He specialises in treating patients with pituitary adenoma and related skull base tumours.
 His expertise lies in the use of “keyhole” endoscopic approaches, completing fellowships in Calgary, Zurich, and London before his appointment.
-In 2020, he cofounded the British Neuroendoscopy Society to drive the advancement of endoscopic techniques and led the largest prospective study of patients undergoing pituitary surgery worldwide, including 866 patients across 30 centres in the United Kingdom and Ireland.
-He has also authored international guidelines on pituitary surgery through the Pituitary Society, where he serves on the education committee.
+In 2020, he co-founded the British Neuroendoscopy Society to drive the advancement of endoscopic techniques and led the largest prospective study of patients undergoing pituitary surgery worldwide, including 866 patients across 30 centres in the United Kingdom and Ireland.
+He has also authored international guidelines on pituitary surgery through the Pituitary Society, where he has served on several committees.

 Mr Marcus has a research interest in technologies such as augmented reality, robotics, and artificial intelligence, for which he was awarded a PhD from Imperial College London.
-His work has attracted over £2.5 million in research funding, resulted in over 150 peer-reviewed publications, and frequently featured in the national and international press.
-He has been awarded numerous prizes and honours, including the Young Neurosurgeon Award by the World Federation of Neurosurgical Societies and the prestigious Hunterian Professorship by the Royal College of surgeons of England.
-He serves as Deputy Director of the Wellcome / EPSRC Centre for Interventional and Surgical Sciences (WEISS) and the regional Lead for Neurosurgery and Brain Cancer at the National Institute for Health Research Clinical Research Network.
+His lab's work has attracted over £10 million in research funding, resulted in over 200 peer-reviewed publications, and frequently featured in the national and international press.
+The significance of his lab in the field was further underscored by a visit from the Secretary of State for Science, Innovation and Technology.
+He has been awarded numerous prizes and honours, including the Best Young Neurosurgeon Award by the World Federation of Neurosurgical Societies and the prestigious Hunterian Professorship by the Royal College of Surgeons of England.
+He serves as the Regional Lead for Neurosurgery and Brain Cancer at the National Institute for Health Research Clinical Research Network and as the Chief Medical Officer for the spin-out company he co-founded, Panda Surgical, which offers the world’s first dexterity-enhancing robots for pituitary surgery.

 Previous positions